26 Aug FROM TEACHING TO ENTREPRENEURSHIP – SHENELLE HILLS-FIFE

 Shenelle is currently viewing her business through renewed lens “I’m in the process of expanding my product line as well as the e-commerce aspect of my business.
 I’m also aiming to have a stronger online presence that allows for increased exporting of my products to larger countries.”

 Shell LiveWIRE is Shell’s global flagship social investment Enterprise Development programme, with a vision to strengthen local economies by promoting entrepreneurship, innovation and meaningful employment.
 Since inception in Scotland in 1982, the programme is facilitated in over 15 countries and supports thousands of entrepreneurs willing to transition their bright ideas into sustainable businesses.
-Check out our Alumni.
+Download the Shell LiveWIRE Deal Book.